nostrmeetme/brainstorm_ninja/documents/relay-product-description.md

 ### everyday nostr users
 - example 1
 - example 2

+## Prototype

+brainstorm.ninja:
+- calculate Grapevine WoT Scores from follows and mutes To Do:
+- incorporate zaps

+Tech stack includes:
+- NDK
+- React
+- nostr-hooks
+- coreUI

+Expertise in the following:
+- DVM
+- nostr relay management

 ## How is this different than all previous attempts at WoT